 This document introduces a collection of common data types to be used with the YANG data modeling language.
+This document obsoletes RFC 6021.

 Status of This Memo

 This is an Internet Standards Track document.

 This document is a product of the Internet Engineering Task Force (IETF).
 It represents the consensus of the IETF community.
 It has received public review and has been approved for publication by the Internet Engineering Steering Group (IESG).
 Further information on Internet Standards is available in Section 2 of RFC 5741.